jpsca/writeadoc/docs/content/markdown/html.md

 ### `markdown="block"`

-When the markdown attribute is set to "block", then the parser will force the block behavior on the contents of the element so long as it is one of the block or span tags.
+When the markdown attribute is set to "block", the parser will force block behavior on the contents of the element, as long as it is one of the block or span tags.

 The content of a block element is parsed into block-level content.
 In other words, the text is rendered as paragraphs, headers, lists, blockquotes, etc. Any inline syntax within those elements is processed as well.